 Study system and site selection

 We sampled sixteen 2nd-5th order stream sites distributed along the Rocky Mountain—Great Plains ecotone.
 Sites spanned the longitudinal (i.e., upstream-downstream) gradient of the three primary tributaries to the North Platte River in Wyoming, USA (Figure 1).
-The Sweetwater, Medicine Bow and Laramie rivers are snowmelt dominated with peak flows occurring in the spring and base flows occurring by mid-summer.
+The Sweetwater, Medicine Bow, and Laramie rivers are snowmelt dominated with peak flows occurring in the spring and base flows occurring by mid-summer.
 Along these tributaries, sites were selected to represent an environmental gradient based on elevation and land-use that resulted in a wide variation of δ15N values at the base of local food webs.
-Sites located at the high elevation were dominated by natural forested land at high elevations, and sites at low elevation were dominated by agricultural with some urbanization at low elevations.
-These streams vary in land-use characteristics moving from upstream headwaters to downstream reaches, making them good systems to identify a widely usable and reliable baseline indicator.
+Sites located at high elevation were dominated by natural forested land at high elevations, and sites at low elevation were dominated by agricultural with some urbanization.
+These streams vary in land-use characteristics moving from upstream headwaters to downstream reaches, making them an opportune system to identify a widely usable and reliable baseline indicator.

 Longitudinal gradient and land use index variable

 To account for all sources of background variability in δ15N values, we used a synthetic variable for a site’s location along the longitudinal stream gradient (Maitland & Rahel, 2023).
-Previously percent natural land cover alone was used to compare δ15N values among potential baselines.
-Changes in natural land cover can track inflated δ15N values caused by agriculture and urbanization (Kristensen et al. 2016).
-But agriculture and urbanization are not the only source of background variation in δ15N values, geographic context also drives background variability in δ15N values.
-Our synthetic variable combines seven metrics of environmental conditions at a study site into an index of longitudinal stream position using the Axis 1 site score from a principal component analysis (PCA).
+Previous studies used percent natural land cover alone to compare δ15N values among potential baselines.
+Changes in natural land cover can track elevated δ15N values caused by agriculture and urbanization (Kristensen et al. 2016) but these are not the only sources of background variation in δ15N values.
+Geographic context also drives background variability in δ15N values.
+Our synthetic variable combined seven metrics of environmental conditions at a study site into an index of longitudinal stream position using the Axis 1 site score from a principal component analysis (PCA).
 Input variables to the PCA were elevation (m a.s.l.), stream slope (km/km), distance to North Platte River (km), Strahler stream order, mean August water temperature (℃), upstream drainage area (km2), and stream width (m).
-This longitudinal gradient index (PC1) explained 78% of site-level variation among the 16 study sites and described changes in environmental conditions from upstream, high-elevation, cold-water streams to downstream, low-elevation, warm-water streams.
-Upstream sites were more likely to be surrounded by natural land cover (e.g. forest, grassland, shrubland, and wetland land types (Maitland & Rahel, 2023).
+We recorded hourly water temperature at each reach from June to September each year with loggers (Onset Computer Corporation, Bourne, Massachusetts) to quantify mean August water temperature (August, ℃).
+Stream slope (km/km), upstream drainage area (km2), and downstream distance to the North Platte River (km) were estimated using ArcGIS.
+Channel width (m) was measured at 10 equally spaced transects at each reach in 2016The longitudinal gradient index (PC1) explained 78% of site-level variation among the 16 study sites and described changes in environmental conditions from upstream, high-elevation, cold-water streams to downstream, low-elevation, warm-water streams.
+Upstream sites were more likely to be surrounded by natural land cover (e.g. forest, grassland, shrub land, and wetland land types (Maitland & Rahel, 2023).
 In a previous study, PC1 was positively correlated with δ15N values of basal resources and primary consumers (r = -0.32; Maitland & Rahel, 2023), consistent with previous research (Cabana and Rasmussen 1996, Lake et al. 2001, Kristensen et al. 2016).
 We used PC1 score as a measure of local variation in δ15N values for all future analyses.

 Sample collection and preparation